Scyless/DuckSquad/README.md

 It was made for the Discord Hack Week.
 Will probably keep using him after it ends.

-Written in Python 3.5 and only works in Python 3.5.
+Written in Python 3.7 and Discord.py 1.2.3.